alexlopezcifuentes/Distillation-Attention/README.md

 ## Acknowledgments
 This study has been partially supported by the Spanish Government through its TEC2017-88169-R MobiNetVideo project.

-We want also to give a massive thank  [Yonglong Tian (HobbitLong)](https://github.com/HobbitLong) for sharing his [RepDistiller Repository](https://github.com/HobbitLong/RepDistiller) from where we took the implementations for the state-of-the-art methods.
+We want also to give a massive thank to  [Yonglong Tian (HobbitLong)](https://github.com/HobbitLong) for sharing his [RepDistiller Repository](https://github.com/HobbitLong/RepDistiller) from where we took the implementations for the state-of-the-art methods.
 Give them a star!